 Interest-Only Mortgage Pressure Builds on Over 55s

-Up to one in 10 over-55s homeowners across the UK are still paying interest-only mortgages and facing the prospect of clearing their debt when the deal runs out, new research1 from retirement property experts Homewise shows.
+Up to one in 10 homeowners, over the age of 55, across the UK are still paying interest-only mortgages and facing the prospect of clearing their debt when the deal runs out, our research shows.

-Its independent research among over-55s paying mortgages found 10% of the 1.4 million over-55s homeowners who are still paying mortgages - the equivalent of 143,500 2households – have interest-only loans and while the majority are confident of clearing the debt substantial numbers fear they will not be able to.
+The independent research we've recently conducted, among over 55s paying mortgages, found 10% of the 1.4 million over 55s homeowners who are still paying mortgages - the equivalent of 143,500 households – have interest-only loans and while the majority are confident of clearing the debt substantial numbers fear they will not be able to.

-The study by Homewise shows 17% of interest-only borrowers aged 55-plus – equivalent to 24,300 - admit they will be unable to clear the debt.
-The average amount owed by over-55s with interest-only mortgages is around £91,000 with one in seven owing more than £150,000.
+This showed 17% of interest-only borrowers aged 55+ – equivalent to 24,300 - admit they will be unable to clear the debt.
+The average amount owed by over 55s, with interest-only mortgages, is around £91,000 with one in seven owing more than £150,000.

 That represents a major success by mortgage lenders and the Financial Conduct Authority which has campaigned since 2012 to help borrowers focus on repaying loans – the number of outstanding interest-only loans has been cut from 3.2 million in three years.